fefehun/directus-mcp/readme.md

 The Directus Content MCP Server is an interface for Directus users to interact with their data in LLMs.
 Some good use cases are:

-- **Content Editors**: build custom pages, write blog posts, update content, organize assets and more inside your Directus project.
+- **Content Editors**: build custom pages, write blog posts, update content, organize assets and collections into groups, and more inside your
+  Directus project.
 - **Data Analysts**: query collections, generate reports, analyze trends, and extract insights from your Directus data using natural language.
+- **System Administrators**: organize collections into logical groups, manage database structure, and maintain clean data organization.

 It intentionally limits destructive actions that would result in really bad outcomes like data loss from deleting fields or deleting collections.